32 tips to avoid getting hacked

-Stay calm and get some damage limitation in place.
-If you’ve got any of the tools below, now’s the time to use them.
-If you don’t, look into them, or alternatives, pronto.
+So you've been hacked?
+Stay calm and get some damage-limitation in place.
+If you've got any of the tools below, now's the time to use them.
+If you don't, look into them (or alternatives) pronto.

 - Tell the relevant bods: your bank, the cops, and any sites involved.

-- Change passwords, including any you think thieves could get to, not just for compromised accounts.
+- Change your passwords – including any you think thieves could get to, not just for compromised accounts.

 - Consider wiping data remotely if your device is stolen: go to iCloud for Apple, or Google's Device Manager for Android.